afat3646/HalconLogisticProgram/README.md

 # HalconLogisticProgram
-This repository is dedicated for the project of web design signature of tecmilenio
+This repository was created for the Web Application Design course project.